First Hundred Years' War: Outbreak of the Forty Years' War

 In 1159, Henry claimed the County of Toulouse in right of his wife Eleanor of Aquitaine, descended from the earlier dukes of Aquitaine who had once controlled the county.
 The struggle over Toulouse soon brought the two monarchs into open confrontation.
 Henry gathered one of the largest armies of the age at Poitiers, drawing forces from England, Normandy, Anjou, Aquitaine, and Gascony, with reinforcements from Thierry of Flanders and King Malcolm IV of Scotland.
 His allies, the Trencavels and Ramon Berenguer IV of Barcelona, Count of Provence, pressed on Toulouse from the south, while Henry himself besieged the city.
 The siege ended abruptly when Louis VII entered Toulouse with a small escort to support his brother-in-law Raymond V, Count of Toulouse; Henry, unwilling to attack his feudal overlord directly, withdrew.
-Nonetheless, he seized Cahors and several castles in the Garonne valley in Quercy.
+Nonetheless, he seised Cahors and several castles in the Garonne valley in Quercy.
 The ensuing contest over Toulouse earned the label of the “forty years’ war” in later chronicles.

 The dynastic balance shifted after Constance’s death in October 1160, when Louis married Adela of Champagne, thereby consolidating alliances with Theobald V of Blois and Odo II of Burgundy in 1160.
 Despite initial attempts to repair relations, diplomacy broke down.
 Henry seized the Vexin and forced a marriage between Young Henry and Margaret, angering Louis.
-Theobald V, Count of Blois, mobilized his forces on behalf of Louis, however, Henry responded with a surprise attack on Chaumont, capturing Theobald's castle after a successful siege.
+Theobald V, Count of Blois, mobilised his forces on behalf of Louis, however, Henry responded with a surprise attack on Chaumont, capturing Theobald's castle after a successful siege.
 Henry mounted another campaign into Toulouse in 1161, but withdrew again, leaving the fighting to his allies, including Alfonso II of Aragon and the Archbishop of Bordeaux.
 Another peace was negotiated in the autumn of 1161, followed by a second peace treaty in 1162 overseen by Pope Alexander III.